Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 Cons:

 Can a 5-year-old operate it independently?
 Yes.
-After about two days of practice, Owen could make calls, answer calls, and activate SOS without any help.
+After about two days of practice, our tester could make calls, answer calls, and activate SOS without any help.
 The photo-based contacts are the key feature that makes this work for young kids.

 The Xplora XGO3 is the smaller, simpler sibling of the popular X6Play, and that is exactly what makes it a contender for five-year-olds.
 It is less expensive, less feature-packed, and physically smaller, all of which are advantages at this age.